Nima-Khodabandelou/Notes/README.md

       2- Class shoud be Opened for Extension and Closed for Modification.

-	   Otherwise -> modifying the existing code -> potential new bugs.
+	   Otherwise -> modifying the existing code -> potential new bugs

 	   If fixing bugs -> extend the class

-      3- Liskov Substitution: if class A is a subtype of class B, one should be able to replace B with A without disrupting the behavior of the program.
+      3- Liskov Substitution: If class A is a subtype of class B, one should be able to replace B with A without disrupting the behavior of the program.

 	   ex1: